jtencha/FrolickingPony/README.md

 My personal discord bot.

 To run this bot on your own:
-1. Run `pip install discord.py`
+1. Install package requirements: 'pip install -r requirements.txt'.

-2. Once this package has installed, run `python3 bot.py`
+2. Create a file named 'secret.py'.
+Create a variable named "token" and assign it your bot token.

+3. Once the packages have installed and secret.py is set up, run `python bot.py`